harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/alcoholism/dudit-vs-mast.md

-**The Harmony Advantage in DUDIT vs MAST** In conclusion, the process of harmonizing DUDIT vs MAST using traditional manual methods is set to become a thing of the past.
+**The Harmony Advantage in DUDIT vs MAST** In conclusion, the process of harmonising DUDIT vs MAST using traditional manual methods is set to become a thing of the past.
 Harmony not only automates the labor-intensive task but also reduces subjectivity, allowing researchers to focus more on the results and insights of comparisons.
 If you're gearing up for a DUDIT vs MAST comparison, why not give Harmony a try and experience the benefits first hand?

 {{< image src="images/gad7-becks.jpg" alt="dog" title="dog" >}}